+'''

-pveceph pool create <pool-name> --erasure-coding profile=<profile-name> pvesm add rbd <storage-name> --pool <replicated-pool> --data-pool <ec-pool>
+pveceph pool create <pool-name> --erasure-coding profile=profile-name>

+'''

 Adding EC Pools as Storage

 You can add an already existing EC pool as storage to Proxmox VE.
 It works the same way as adding an RBD pool but requires the extra data-pool option.